agingwelllab/DOSPERT_Restructure/README.md

 # DOSPERT_RAnalysis
 - Repo contains code to analyze data for DOSPERT30 exported from REDCap
 - Major changes to the code are saved as different versions
-  - v2 is the preferred version. v1 and v3 are unimportant, mainly there for reference to see what worked and what didn't
+  - DOSPERT_analysis is the cleanest, most recent version, utilizing functions sourced in the src directory.
+  - Older versions of the code are in the Old Versions directory.
+These are unimportant files and can be ignored, just there in case they need to be referenced.
-- Scratch_pad is what I used to type and test code without cluttering the main notebook I was working on.
+- DOSPERT_scratch_pad is what I used to type and test code without cluttering the main notebook I was working on.
 This can also be ignored.

 # Functions
 - dclean(*df*)